Series: Beatrice LaPlante

 • Copyrighted June 23, 1920.

-• This was the second film in the series to be released.
+• This was the first entry in the short-lived series of films starring Beatrice LaPlante.

 What the experts say